 How fast is the wind blowing?
 Even the quietest turbines will likely produce more noise in high winds.
 And if the wind is rapidly changing speed and direction — gusting — you can bet that will affect the noise coming from the turbines.

 In what direction is the wind blowing?
 If we’re downwind of the turbines we’ll likely hear more noise than if we’re upwind.

 How far are we from the turbines?
 The closer we are, the louder they’ll be.
 As wind turbines grow in popularity, some governments are establishing guidelines and laws stipulating how close the devices can be to residential neighborhoods.

 What’s the ambient noise level?
 We’re less likely to notice the noise of the turbines if we’re in an industrial area where there’s already a lot of noise from other sources, than if we’re in a quiet rural setting.
 Take the turbine pictured here as an example.
 Situated in downtown Toronto, any noise it produces is almost certainly drowned out by the noise from the roads and industry nearby.

 How sensitive are we?
 We’re speaking physically, not emotionally.
 Some people seem to be more sensitive to noise, even to sub-sonic vibrations, than others.

 What is our attitude toward the turbines?
 This is a touchy subject.
 If we see them as a nuisance, we’re likely to be more troubled by the noise than if we perceive them in a positive light.
 If our utility bills go down when the turbines go up, or if the air smells better when the turbines replace the coal-fire plant, the noise might not bother us so much.

-One thing is certain: until someone comes up with a better way of generating electricity, or with an alternative to electricity, it’s likely we’re going to see more turbines popping up across the countryside.
-That leaves us with two options: quit complaining and learn to live with them, or invent something better.
+One thing is certain: Until someone comes up with a better way of generating electricity, it’s likely we’re going to see more turbines popping up across the countryside.
+That leaves us with two options: Quit complaining and learn to live with them, or invent something better.